rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 5. The resulting coordinates are cleaned up somewhat using a crude force field and the bounds matrix.

-Note that the conformations that result from this procedure tend to be fairly ugly.
+Note that the conformers that result from this procedure tend to be fairly ugly.
 They should be cleaned up using a force field.
 This can be done within the RDKit using its implementation of the Universal Force Field (UFF). [#rappe]_